eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+ * **i2clcd/jhd1313m1/lcm1602** LCD devices supported by the i2clcd module are being separated into individual libraries.
+The APIs will be preserved, but we recommend changing your code to use the new libraries as they become available.
+Once this transition is complete, the i2clcd module will be deprecated.
+So far, the following libraries have been made available
+ separately: jhd1313m1, lcm1602.

  * **nunchuck** This driver no longer supports the init() function.
  All initialization is now done in the C nunchuck_init() function, or the C++ constructor.
 In addition, the *NUNCHUCK_I2C_ADDR* define is no longer exposed, as it is not possible to use any other I2C address than *0x52*.
 The readBytes() and writeByte() functions are also no longer exposed, since aside from what the driver does to initialize and read data, there are no other options available.

  * **enc03r** This driver no longer supports the value() function.
 In addition, an update() function has been added.
 This function must be